 To prevent hairballs in cats, there are commercial products such as Laxatone, Lax’aire or Petromalt to name a few, however, I don’t like to use these frequently because of the high sugar content of such products.
 Giving oils such as olive oil (a teaspoon daily) mixed in with food for one week and progressing to 3 to 4 times weekly can also help hairballs from forming.
 Extra fiber added to meals such as a pinch of psyllium or Metamucil can help as well.

-One of the more serious concerns of particularly large, deep chested breeds of dogs such as standard poodles and Doberman Pinchers is the development of a disease known as bloat, or gastric dilatation/volvulus syndrome.
+One of the more serious concerns of particularly large, deep chested breeds of dogs such as Poodles and Doberman Pinchers is the development of a disease known as bloat, or gastric dilatation/volvulus syndrome.
 Bloat is a condition that occurs when the stomach quickly distends with gas and even twists, potentially resulting in severe health and life threatening consequences.
 Symptoms of bloat in dogs may include:

 - Abdominal distention